zkytony/robotdev/spot/docs/Functions/GraphNav_Mapping.md

 ## Publish GraphNav Map as ROS Point Cloud
-If you just want to only visualize the map point cloud, run the following launch file
+**If you just want to only visualize the map point cloud**, run the following launch file
 ```
 roslaunch rbd_spot_perception graphnav_map_publisher.launch
 ```
+The point cloud will live in the `graphnav_map` frame.

 Note that you can set `map_path` to be the path to a directory that is generated after you save the GraphNav map using Spot SDK's GraphNav mapping command line tool.